awsdocs/aws-kms-developer-guide/doc_source/grants.md

 + `{"department":"finance","classification":"public"}`
 + `{"Classification":"Public","Customer":"12345"}`

-## Authorizing CreateGrant in a Key Policy<a name="grant-authorization"></a>
+## Authorizing CreateGrant in a key policy<a name="grant-authorization"></a>

 When you create a key policy to control access to the [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html) operation, you can use one or more policy conditions to limit the permission\.
 AWS KMS supports all of the following grant\-related condition keys\.
-For detailed information about these condition keys, see [AWS KMS Condition Keys](policy-conditions.md#conditions-kms)\.
+For detailed information about these condition keys, see [AWS KMS condition keys](policy-conditions.md#conditions-kms)\.
 + [kms:GrantConstraintType](policy-conditions.md#conditions-kms-grant-constraint-type)
 + [kms:GrantIsForAWSResource](policy-conditions.md#conditions-kms-grant-is-for-aws-resource)
 + [kms:GrantOperations](policy-conditions.md#conditions-kms-grant-operations)
 + [kms:GranteePrincipal](policy-conditions.md#conditions-kms-grantee-principal)
 + [kms:RetiringPrincipal](policy-conditions.md#conditions-kms-retiring-principal)

-## Granting CreateGrant Permission<a name="grant-creategrant"></a>
+## Granting CreateGrant permission<a name="grant-creategrant"></a>

 When a grant includes permission to call the `CreateGrant` operation, the grant only allows the grantee principal to create grants that are equally restrictive or more restrictive\.